blackfennec-org/blackfennec/docs/source/domain_model/layers/interpretation.rst

     class InfoView {}

-    Interpreter     -left-> Presenter       : is passed to Interpreter     -down-> Interpretation  : creates
+    Interpreter     -left-> Presenter       : is passed to Interpreter     -->     Interpretation  : creates
-    Interpreter     -up->   InfoViewFactory : references
+    Interpreter     -->     InfoViewFactory : references
-    Interpretation  -down-> InfoView        : based on
+    Interpretation  -->     InfoView        : based on
     tsp             -left-> Interpreter     : constructs an
     tsp             -->     InfoViewFactory : selects
     InfoViewFactory -->     InfoView        : creates

+    Presenter       .down.> Interpretation  : has access to {}\nvia interpreter

     @enduml

-.. _definition_interpretation:

-Interpretation
-''''''''''''''
-An interpretation is what Black Fennec believes to be the best available representation of a :ref:`structure <definition_structure>` given the available :ref:`types <definition_type>`.
-It is what is presented to the user by the :ref:`Presenter <definition_presenter>`.
-It consists of at least one Info View but can potentially be constructed from an arbitrary number of them.
-However this implementation detail is abstracted and not of any concern to the Presenter.

 Interpreter
 '''''''''''
 The :ref:`selection process <definition_selection_process>` produces an interpreter which in turn creates interpretations.
+To create an interpretation the interpreter must create info views from info view factories.
+The resulting info views are included in the interpretation and are later displayed.

 Interpreters hold references to :ref:`info view factories <info_view_factory>` and know how to produce :ref:`info views <info_view>` from them.
-In GRASP terminology the interpreter is a Creator.
+In GRASP terminology the interpreter is the Creator for interpretations.

+.. _definition_interpretation:

+Interpretation
+''''''''''''''
+The interpretation contains the visualisation of a given structure which is largely based on InfoViews.
+An interpretation is what Black Fennec believes to be the best available representation of a given :ref:`structure <definition_overlay>`.